-We take a series of seven bite wing x rays where we check between the front and back teeth for decay.
-Theses x rays keep us from missing something that may need attention and give our patient confidence that we have taken a good look at everything and that if we tell them they are in good oral health, they can be confident that we have thoroughly looked.
+We take a series of seven bite wing x-rays where we check between the front and back teeth for decay.
+These x-rays keep us from missing something that may need attention and give our patient confidence that we have taken a good look at everything and that if we tell them they are in good oral health, they can be confident that we have thoroughly looked.

-Another x ray that is available in our area is a cone beam x ray, which is a three dimensional x ray that shows the shape of the skull.
-These x rays are used for major implants where we are concerned about the volume of the bone.
+Another x-ray that is available in our area is an iCat x-ray, which is a three dimensional x-ray that shows the shape of the skull.
+These x-rays are used for major implants where we are concerned about the volume of the bone.